‘General Hospital’ Spoilers: Andrew Cain’s Shocking Backstory – Kim Nero Lied To Sonny, Carly, And P6

 GH promised a twist

-In multiple interviews, most recently with GH writer Shelly Altman in Soap Opera Digest, the soap has promised there are more twists ahead and the big reveal will happen this week.
-Altman told SOD that “there was somebody else living as Jason Morgan for quite a while” but during what time?
+In multiple interviews, most recently with GH writer Shelly Altman in Soap Opera Digest, the soap has promised there are more twists ahead and that the big reveal will happen this week.
+Altman told SOD that “there was somebody else living as Jason Morgan for quite a while,” but during what time?
 There have been some complicated theories spill out that both twins spent some of their past in Port Charles.
 Some suggest that the twins were swapped during the 1995 car accident.

 That could explain Jason waking up with no memories and a different personality.
 If that’s the case, the people in PC would have known both men as Jason at some point in the past.
 However, there’s a small hiccup in that premise.
-Jason had surgery in 2011 to take a piece of the dash out of his brain and if he was swapped, he wouldn’t have that debris in his cranium.
+Jason had surgery in 2011 to take a piece of the dash out of his brain, and if he was swapped, he wouldn’t have that debris in his cranium.
 Then again, General Hospital changes medical history at a whim, like with Liz’s blood type, which was normal, rare, and then normal again.

 Jason's got a knife in his back and an imposter vying for his life.
 An all-new #GH starts RIGHT NOW on ABC! pic.twitter.com/HjKhMPrB2z